-According to the NHS, the vaccine is highly effective.
+According to the CDC, the vaccine is highly effective.

 What are the side effects of the meningitis vaccine?

-The side effects of the MenACWY vaccine are generally mild and short, lasting no more than 24 hours.
+The side effects of the MenACWY vaccine are generally mild and last no more than 24 hours.
 Redness, itching and hardening around the injection site is common, as is fever, headache, nausea and fatigue.